 - 1. Cheque: The payment must be made identifiable by the inclusion of the diploma abbreviation and candidate's surname and address (e.g. DipMoD White, 1 High Street, London, EC1M 6AA), Cheque should be made payable to 'Academy of Forensic Medical Sciences' in Pound Sterling. - 2.
+Payment over the phone: Please ring the Examination Office to arrange a payment, you will require to have your Credit/Debit Card with you.
+The cost of this facility is the examination fee + £10 handling charge (which is non-refundable). - 3.
 Payment by direct bank transfer: Please contact the Examination Office to request an invoice with AFMS' Bank details.